-- Other research has determined that miscommunication costs about $5200 per year, per employee.
+- Other research has found that miscommunication costs about $5200 per year, per employee.

-But poor workplace comms don’t just have financial impacts.
-It can also hurt culture, team morale, and retention.
-Ineffective communication also drives up anxiety at work, creating burnout cultures.
+But poor workplace communication doesn’t just have financial impacts.
+It can also hurt workplace culture, team morale, and retention.
+Ineffective communication also increases anxiety at work, leading to employee burnout.
 Over time, this degrades employee engagement levels and the customer experience.

 How to Avoid “Tin-Can” Workplace Comms